recordrobotics/2024_Control/docs/source/CodeStructure/channel.rst

 1 DC motor, uses photosensor

-2 different speeds, passing to shooter to center the note (THROUGH) or going faster to shoot the note(SHOOT).
-Can also reverse (REVERSE) and stop (OFF).
+Has 4 different motor states

+1. ``THROUGH``:This Setting gets the Note into the shooter but does not provide enough power to get it into the speaker

+2. ``SHOOT``:This Setting works in conjunction with the shooter to provide the note enough power to get into the speaker

+3. ``REVERSE`` This reverse the channel pulling the note away from the shooter

+4. ``OFF`` This setting shuts off the channel setting the motor speed to 0